simeononsecurity/simeononsecurity.ch/content/articles/decoding-network-designs_-types-and-topologies-explained/index.en.md

 **Access layer**: The access layer is the closest layer to end devices, such as computers, printers, and servers.
 It provides connectivity to these devices and controls their access to the network.

 A hierarchical design offers several advantages for network security.
 By separating the network into different layers, it allows for better control and segmentation of network traffic.
 This helps in isolating potential security threats and limiting their impact on the entire network.
-Additionally, the hierarchical structure simplifies network management and troubleshooting, making it easier for cybersecurity experts to monitor and secure the network.
+Also, the hierarchical structure simplifies network management and troubleshooting, making it easier for cybersecurity experts to monitor and secure the network.

 To summarize, hierarchical design is a network architecture that organizes devices into layers, providing scalability, manageability, and efficient traffic flow.
 It consists of the core layer, distribution layer, and access layer, each with specific roles and functions.
 This design enhances network security by enabling better control and segmentation of network traffic, simplifying management and troubleshooting for cybersecurity experts.